orbitaloop/WebSqlSync/README.md

 Installing
 ==========

- - copy the webSqlSync.js file in your project and include it in your html :
+ - just copy the webSqlSync.js file in your project and include it in your html :

-        &lt;cript src="lib/webSqlSync.js" type="application/x-javascript" charset="utf-8">&lt;/script>"
+        script src="lib/webSqlSync.js" type="application/x-javascript" charset="utf-8">/script>"

 Usage
 =============